ant-tool/atool-doc/README.md

 ![image](https://cloud.githubusercontent.com/assets/5318333/14135388/c00356fa-f68f-11e5-9766-00133479ec6a.png)

+## Template

+### supprted templates

+atool-doc support [several template](https://github.com/ant-tool/atool-doc/blob/master/src/constant.js) file for different scenes:

+- github: github theme, default one

-## Customize template
+### customize template

-If the [default template](https://github.com/ant-tool/atool-doc/blob/master/tpl/element.ejs) can not meet your needs, just try writing a new one!
+If the templates above can not meet your needs, just try writing a new one!

 - use `atool-doc --tpl somewhere` to specify your template file